 Of all the species we care for as pets, rabbits surely get the most harmful diets.
 The advice people get and the food available to buy is almost all very inappropriate and leads to shorter, unhealthier lives.

 Why Rabbits Need Special Foods

 The key to understanding what makes a good or a bad rabbit diet is to study both the wild diet of the rabbit and their teeth and gastrointestinal tract.
 The rabbit gut is much more complex than ours, and ferments complex carbohydrates from plant roughage to extract nourishment.
 The fermentation chamber is a large caecum, which is equivalent to a giant appendix, often taking up most of the space in the abdomen.
 Their teeth grow continuously to account for the constant grinding of the fibre-rich diet.

 If rabbits do not eat the same extremely high fibre diet they get in the wild, the contents of the caecum start to form a sludge which stops flowing in and out as it should.
-This leads to a condition called gastric stasis, though we would better call it caecal impaction.
+Gastric stasis develops and rabbits stop eating, though we would better call it caecal impaction.
 Either way, it is a cause of significant ill health, and is often fatal.